elivz/FrontendStarterKit/README.md

 ## Installing Front-End Dependancies

-We use [JSPM](http://jspm.io) to manage all front-end JavaScript dependencies.
-Run `jspm install [package-name]` to install a new component.
-Please [read the docs](https://github.com/jspm/jspm-cli/blob/master/docs/installing-packages.md) for details on getting a particular version or installing from various sources.
+We use [Yarn](https://yarnpkg.com/) to manage all front-end JavaScript dependencies.
+Run `yarn add [package-name]` to install a new component.

 ## Starting a Docker server